nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

 ```

 Look at the keyword "ruleflow-group".
-Here the first rule we give it the name "Group1" and the second "Group2". they have the same name as the Rule-flow items we defined in the process definition above.
-Therefor, the first rule can only be fired when the rule-flow group "Group1" is activated and the same for the second rule and rule-flow group "Group2".
+Here the first rule we give the name "Group1" and the second "Group2".
+They have the same name as the Rule-flow items we defined in the process definition above.
+Therefore, the first rule can only be fired when the rule-flow group "Group1" is activated and the same for the second rule and rule-flow group "Group2".
 Before running a test case, we will add a new callback to know the activities around the jbpm process.

 ```